Haranlaw

 Investor green card EB-5 limits increase

-The EB-5 investment minimum limit, starting November 21, 2019, increases to $1.8 million and for targeted employment area (TEA) $900,000.
-USCIS will make the determination of TEAs.
+The EB-5 investment minimum limit, starting November 21, 2019, increases to $1.8 million, and for the targeted employment area (TEA), $900,000.
+USCIS will determine TEAs.

 Removal (deportation): New Policy

 NTA letter initiates the removal (deportation) proceeding in the immigration court.
-This policy does not change applications seeking humanitarian relief or employment based adjustment of status.
+This policy does not change applications seeking humanitarian relief or employment-based adjustment of status.

 Central American Minor (CAM) Parole Program reopened

-Following, Northern District of California, S.A. v.
+Following Northern District of California, S.A. v.
 Trump, 18-cv-03539, and related settlement, CAM parole was reopened.

 EAD Validity increased to two years for Asylum applicants

-Asylum applicants would now get employment authorization with validity not expiring until 2 yrs., starting october 5, 2016.
+Asylum applicants would now get employment authorization with validity not expiring until 2 yrs., starting October 5, 2016.
 This policy change includes all pending I-765.

 This is Great!
 It should become the standard USCIS practice for every case where the foreign national applies for a visa at a U.S. Consulates abroad.

-STEM OPT : rule change
+STEM OPT: rule change